MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 Each message extension command supports up to five parameters and first parameter must be visible in the message extension search bar.
 A parameter must have a good description, which must contain a combination of acceptable parameters, enums, acronyms, and output format.

+> [!NOTE]
+> **Semantic description** is available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 The [semanticDescription](../resources/schema/manifest-schema-dev-preview.md#composeextensionscommands) property is used to provide a detailed description of a command for Microsoft Copilot.
-This field allows for up to 2000 characters and isn't displayed in the user interface.
+Semantic description for parameters supprts up to 2000 characters and isn't displayed in the user interface.
 If the `semanticDescription` property is left empty, Copilot uses the information in the `description` field.
 When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.

 A good parameter description explains the requirements of the system in a natural language with output format.
 The following are a few examples of basic and advanced search requests for each category: